21513/Jellyfeatured/README.md

 1. Add `https://raw.githubusercontent.com/21513/Jellyfeatured/main/manifest.json` to your plugin repository list in the Jellyfin dashboard.
 2. Find Jellyfeatured in the plugin catalog and install it.
 3. Restart your Jellyfin server.
-4. Go to the plugin settings page to configure your featured items.
-5. Sometimes you have to force refresh your web interface to see the changes: `Ctrl + Shift + R`
+4. Sometimes you have to force refresh your web interface to see the changes: `Ctrl + Shift + R`

 ## Configuration

-Access the configuration page through **Dashboard > Plugins > Jellyfeatured > Settings**.
+Access the configuration page through **Dashboard > Jellyfeatured**.
+Currently, there are no configurable settings for this plugin.
+Settings will be added in the future.

+All categories are enabled by default and are hard-coded.
+For future versions I want to add more customizability.